weiyiyi42/luna-localization-rag/README.md

 LUNA is a local evaluation framework for game localization research.
 It uses a LangGraph workflow, optional ChromaDB retrieval, BGE-M3 embeddings, DeepSeek structured scoring, and adaptive routing between a fast path and a deeper audit path.

 This export is the core research/engineering version.
-It does not include the questionnaire website, Vercel API, mock data, Steam depot files, local vector database files, or secrets.
+It does not include Steam depot files, local vector database files, or secrets.

 ## Repository Contents